networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

   4 threads and 128 connections
   Thread Stats   Avg      Stdev     Max   +/- Stdev
     Latency     0.00us    0.00us   0.00us    -nan%
-    Req/Sec   484.87    476.28     3.43k    88.89%
+    Req/Sec     4.68k     4.11k   15.64k    56.64%
   Latency Distribution
      50%    0.00us
      75%    0.00us
      90%    0.00us
      99%    0.00us
-  22576 requests in 30.10s, 5.19MB read
+  235520 requests in 30.10s, 54.13MB read
+  Socket errors: connect 0, read 0, write 0, timeout 128
-Requests/sec:    750.14
+Requests/sec:   7824.81
-Transfer/sec:    176.55KB
+Transfer/sec:      1.80MB
 ```

-As you can see the performance dropped a lot due to JWT verification.
-We will explore some
+As you can see the performance dropped a little due to JWT verification.

-optimization later on with JWT verification.
-But is it out of scope for this tutorial.
+## Enable Logging

+This is missing and need to be added.

 ## Enable Metrics